A Day in the Kitchen

 • In a separate bowl or measuring cup, add the just-boiled water.
 Stir in the sugar until completely dissolved.

-• Pour the sugar water into the gelatin water and stir.
+• Pour the sugar water into the gelatin water and stir to dissolve the gelatin.

 • Add the milk and almond extract and stir.

-• Cut almond jello into cubes and serve with canned fruit and syrup.
+• Cut almond jello into cubes and serve with canned fruit and syrup, if desired.

 • Add the sugar to just-boiled water and stir until the sugar is completely dissolved and the syrup is completely clear.
 Set aside to cool to room temperature before using.
 Store in a jar in the fridge.